Peptide-powered wellness.

 $0 until prescribed

-You pay nothing until a licensed physician reviews your intake and determines that treatment is appropriate for you.
+You pay nothing until a licensed clinician reviews your intake and determines that treatment is appropriate for you.

 48 states + DC

-Telehealth intake, physician review, prescription, and follow-up — all online.
+Telehealth intake, clinician review, prescription, and follow-up — all online.
 Alaska and Mississippi are not currently served.

 How it works